 The International Society of Nurses in Genetics, Inc., was incorporated in 1988 in the State of Maryland.
 The ISONG Bylaws are reviewed regularly by the Bylaws Committee.
 The most recent ISONG Bylaws were updated in 2016 and are below.
 They are also available in printable format.

-We are pleased to post the 2017 ISONG Annual Report.
-Thank you to Elizabeth Pestka for coordinating the completion of this report and to ISONG Headquarters for putting the report together.
+We are pleased to post the 2018 ISONG Annual Report.
+Thank you to the board and committee chairs for their work in the completion of this report and to ISONG HQ for putting the report together.

-Also, thank you to the board and all of the committee chairs for their reports and for all of their efforts on behalf of ISONG.
+Also, thank you to the board and all of the committee chairs for their reports and for all of their efforts throughout the year!

 ISONG Bylaws - Updated January, 2016